Anthony Irby (died 1625): Anthony (1577–1610)

 His oldest surviving son Anthony (1577–1610) sat also in the Parliament of England.

 Irby was knighted by James I on 23 July 1603.
 Anthony was also an investor in the Virginia Company.
 Some sources state he was a Member of Parliament for Boston in 1604, but that was probably his father.

 In February 1603, he married Elizabeth Peyton, third daughter of Sir John Peyton, 1st Baronet.
 They had three sons and two daughters.
 His oldest son Anthony was Sheriff of Lincolnshire and represented Boston in the Parliament of England.
+Alice married first Major Francis Jermy of Gunton Hall and secondly Major Edmund de Grey of Merton Hall son of Sir William de Grey and lady Anne Calthorpe daughter of Sir James Calthorpe sheriff of Norfolk.

 According to Collins, Anthony died aged 32 in 1610, and is buried in Whaplode Church, where he has a 10-poster tomb.
 The inscription on the tomb reads: "Heere lieth buried Sr Anthonie Irby Knight sonne of Anthonie Irby esquire and Alice his wife daughter of Thomas Welbie esquire which Sr Anthonie tooke to wife, Elizabeth daughter of Sr John Peyton of Iselham in the countie of Cambridge knight and baronet of the noble race of the Uffordes sometimes Earls of Suffolk by whome he had issue Sr Anthonie Irby knight Edward Thomas Alice and Elizabeth who died an infant; Sr Anthonie the eldest married his first wife Fraunces daughter of Sir William Wray knight and baronet and Fraunces bis wife daughter and coheire to Sir William Drury of Halsted in Suffolk; his second Margaret daughter of Sr Richard Smith of the countie of Kent knight."